 |

-TIP: I would strongly recommend that anyone using VoIP whole house
+I would strongly recommend that anyone using VoIP whole house

 spend $15 and go buy an inexpensive surge suppressor power strip -- but one

-lightning hit (or nearly hit) my house.
-The VoIP device was already power protected, but
+The VoIP device was already power protected, but the phone jack was not protected.

-the phone jack was not protected.
-My best guess is that the lightning strike
+My best guess is that the lightning strike induced a voltage on the phone

-induced a voltage on the phone wiring.
-So, isolate your VoIP device from
+wiring.
+So, isolate your VoIP device from the house wiring via a protected

-the house wiring via a protected phone jack in a surge suppressor power strip.
+phone jack in a surge suppressor power strip (so VoIP device to surge protector

-And while I have no way of knowing if the $15 device would have saved my
+knowing if the $15 device would have saved my VoIP device, I am willing to

-VoIP device, I am willing to the spend the $15 as insurance that it might have.
+the spend the $15 as insurance that it might have.

 10. REN (Ringer Equivalence Number)